Home Heritage Centres RAF Dunkeswell RAF Upottery RAF Culmhead RAF Merryfield RAF Exeter Other Airfield Links

 Since so much of the West Country was unsuitable being either the Somerset Levels or steep wooded valleys, the location for a new airfield was not easy.
 An early choice was a fairly level area of high ground at the east end of the Blackdown Hills, lying in Somerset but close to the Devon border.
 At the south end of the site lay Trickey Warren Farm and to the south-west of this is the village of Churchstanton from which the new airfield was to take its first official name.

-Taunton is six miles to the north, and the nearest point on the south coast at Seaton is only sixteen miles distant.
+Taunton is six miles to the north, and the nearest point on the south coast at Seaton, is only sixteen miles distant.
 RAF Churchstanton with a height above sea level of 894 feet, became the second highest airfield in the country.
 The highest airfield at 969 feet above sea level was Davidstow Moor in Cornwall.

 Before July 1940, this area of land had already been listed by the Air Ministry as an emergency landing ground and full requisition soon took place for the development of the site as a satellite airfield in 10 Group (that part of RAF Fighter Command covering the south-west of England).